Sales kickoffs, or SKOs, typically require a massive investment – and not just in event overhead.

 Your SKO itself should be an energizing event — one that builds momentum behind the learning taking place.

-Focus your sessions on helping reps under the why behind changes you’re asking them to undertake.
+Focus your sessions on helping reps understand the “why” behind changes you’re asking them to undertake.
 Your messaging should reinforce that these new behaviors are a major initiative for the company and showcase the success of early adopters.
-This can be achieved through motivational speakers, breakout-room roleplaying, competitive team challenges, and other interactive activities.
+This can be achieved through motivational speakers, breakout room roleplaying, competitive team challenges, and other interactive activities.

 After SKO: Drive Real-World Application